Jonathan-Adly/AgentRun/README.md

 - **Dependency Management**: Complete control on what dependencies are allowed to install
 - **Automatic Cleanups**: Agentrun cleans any artifacts created by the generated code.
 - **Comes with a REST API**: Hate setting up docker?
 Agentrun comes with already configured docker setup for self-hosting.
+- **Transparent Exception Handling**: Agentrun returns the same exact output as running Python in your system - exceptions and tracebacks included.
+- **Optimized Performance**:  Agentrun doesn't spin a new docker container on every run by default.
+The code executes as fast as native execution + installing dependencies. (coming soon: Dependency caching)

 If you want to use your own Docker configuration, install this package with pip and simply initialize Agentrun with a running Docker container.
 Additionally, you can use an already configured Docker Compose setup and API that is ready for self-hosting by cloning this repo.

 Unless you are comfortable with Docker, **we highly recommend using the REST API with the already configured Docker as a standalone service.**

+## Example output

+Here are a few examples using the Agentrun with benchmarking.
+The code is available in `/examples`

 ## Get Started in Minutes